binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 + Creating a new Report Group in the report group administration page;
 + Adding the new report to the Report Group;
 + Adding yourself as a user in the report group; and
-+ Selecting the report ing the Reports user page.
++ Selecting the report in the Reports user page.

 ####Assigning more users and reports
 The process is exactly the same as the previous step, all you have to do is add more users.
 If will be too time-consuming to add users by one-by-one, you can create a script to call Binokula REST API to add users in bulk.
 Please see the developer guide for details on the REST API.
 If you need to expose more than one report to a specific audience, multiple reports can also be added to a report group through the Report Group administration page.